Quick inner navigation:

 Plus500 is an Israeli based CFDs broker that started its operations in 2008.
 The broker was founded by 6 alumni of the Israeli Institute of Technology.

-The broker had been known to be a leader when it comes to CFDs trading especially in Europe and it is also well regulated in most of it subsidiary countries.
+The broker had been known to be a leader when it comes to CFDs trading especially in Europe and it is also well regulated in most subsidiary countries.
 Plus500 focus on bringing a large range of CFDs trading opportunities to it clients.
-With an access to trade more than 2200 pairs which include cryptocurrencies, the earning potential on this broker platform is huge.
+With an access to trade more than 2200 instruments which include cryptocurrencies, the earning potential on this broker platform is huge.

 Plus500 is a well-known Ethereum CFDs broker which also happens to be listed on the London stock exchange.
 Apart from its notorious practice of avoiding paying the bonus to those who qualify for a withdrawal, the broker has proven to be trustworthy in other aspects of things and this is evident in its increase in stock price and the number of users.